fullboar/showcase-for-vc/README.md

 Build the client and server:
 > docker-compose build

-Start the server:
+Start the server and frontend:
 > docker-compose up

-Shutdown the server:
+Shutdown the server and frontend:
 > docker-compose down

 The application will now be running at http://localhost:3000/digital-trust/showcase